 HEMORRHOIDS AND COFFEE ENEMAS

-A possible solution is to switch to the S.A.
-Wilson coffee (available at www.SAWilsons.com).
-This particular blend of lightly-roasted coffee seems to be milder and less irritating to the colon, and easier to tolerate for those with hemorrhoids.
+4. S.A.
+Wilson coffee. (available at www.SAWilsons.com).
+This very lightly-roasted coffee seems to be milder and less irritating to the colon, and may be easier to tolerate for those with hemorrhoids.
 It is too yin, however, so I do not recommend it unless it is absolutely necessary, and only for a limited period of time until the hemorrhoid heals.